 Religion Department Faculty

 The Religion Department at Washington Adventist University is committed to preparing laity and leaders of the Seventh-day Church to fulfill the Jesus Commission: “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.”
-(Matthew 28:19-20) The department is committed to providing well-rounded Christian instruction for the increasing numbers of Christian students who are choosing to attend CUC.
+(Matthew 28:19-20) The department is committed to providing well-rounded Christian instruction for the increasing numbers of Christian students.
 Accordingly, it is a goal of the department that all of the course offerings will provide not only a solid foundation of Biblical knowledge and theological competence, but also create an environment in which personal faith can grow.